Nuni Omot: College career

 Omot began his college career at Concordia in NCAA Division II and redshirted his freshman season, growing almost three inches.
 In 2014–15, he averaged 12.4 points and 5.5 rebounds per game, shooting 58 percent from the floor and 42 percent from behind the arc.
 In order to get more Division I exposure, Omot transferred to Indian Hills Community College.
 He averaged 12.2 points and 5.4 rebounds per game and started 33 games in one of the top junior college programs.
 He was named to the first-team all-conference and NJCAA Honorable mention All-American.
 Omot accepted a scholarship to Baylor on November 12, 2015.

-Omot was forced to miss the fall semester of 2016 due to of academic reasons and played limited minutes the rest of the year.
+Omot was forced to miss the fall semester of 2016 due to academic reasons and played limited minutes the rest of the year.
 His best performance was scoring 14 points in a 74–64 win over Texas on January 18, 2017.
 He averaged 4.0 points and 1.9 rebounds per game.
 Omot put in a lot of work in the summer of 2017 to improve his game.
 Omot began his senior season with 15 points against Central Arkansas and had 12 points the following game against Texas A&M–Corpus Christi.
 He registered a career-high 30 points in a 105–82 win over Randall on December 9, 2017.
 However, Omot struggled to start Big 12 play and was replaced in the starting lineup by Mark Vital.
 In a loss to Oklahoma on January 31, 2018, Omot scored 23 points and hit all six three-point attempts.
 On February 20, in a game against West Virginia, Omot met his father for the first time in 21 years.
 As a senior, Omot averaged 9.9 points, 3.6 rebounds and 1.7 assists per game.
 He shot 48.9 percent from the field and 43.3 percent on three-pointers, which was fifth in the Big 12 Conference.

 Professional career

+Long Island Nets

 After going undrafted in the 2018 NBA draft, Omot joined the Golden State Warriors for 2018 NBA Summer League.
 On September 25, 2018, he signed with the Brooklyn Nets on a training camp deal.
 Omot was waived by the Nets on October 11.
 He was subsequently added to the roster of the Nets’ NBA G League affiliate, the Long Island Nets.

+Playing during the coronavirus pandemic

-On July 26, 2019, he signed with Macedonian club MZT Skopje.
+On July 26, 2019, Omot signed with Macedonian club MZT Skopje.
+Omot averaged 18.5 points on 60% shooting in seven games.

 On November 22, 2019, Omot was announced by ZZ Leiden of the Dutch Basketball League (DBL).
 His contract with Leiden began December 1.
 The 2019–20 season was cancelled prematurely in March because of the COVID-19 pandemic.
+Omot averaged 11.8 points the DBL, and 17.8 points in the FIBA Europe Cup, the fourth level European competition.